is one of the most successful open source content management systems. Its success

 * Fast to Ramp Up - The installation process is straightforward for anyone familiar with installing software on a LAMP stack.
 Alternatively, many internet providers offer a one-click Drupal install and some are focused solely on hosting your Drupal web sites.
 Documentation is also plentiful.

 * Good for Scientific Data Manangement - Drupal is used by some of the largest web sites in the world and is continually monitored by the community for security and the quality of its modules.
 And we believe a strong case can be made that the free modules are more appropriate for scientific data management than any other open source content management system.

-We have developed a scientific data management system for the biotechnology program at the University of Houston based on the Drupal content management system (see our publications).
+We have developed an electronic lab notebook for the biotechnology program at the University of Houston based on the Drupal content management system (see our publications).
 This has provided undergraduate students with exposure to basic data collection and sharing capabilities, similar to what they will likely encounter in their employment or graduate work.
 There is much more that can be done, however, both in expanding these capabilities for our own lab as well as making these capabilities available to other labs and research programs.
-Our goal for this website is to enhance the sharing of information for the use of Drupal as a scientific data management system, which would be a win-win-win for our lab, other labs and the progress of research investigations as a whole.
+Our goal for this website is to enhance the sharing of information for the use of Drupal as an electronic lab notebook, which will be a win-win-win for our lab, other labs and the progress of research investigations as a whole.
 We have recently been awarded a $2.1 million grant from NSF that will help to support these efforts.